silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/01_Editing_Content.md

 ### Headings

-Headings represent the outline organisation of a document.
+Headings represent the outline structure of a document.
 H1 is generally considered the highest level of the document, while H6 is the lowest level.
 By using the Heading paragraph formats, it will automatically make all paragraphs marked with the same heading number the same format.
 If you want to change the style of your page at a later date, you will only need to change the heading definitions in one place, rather than changing the format of multiple headings in your text individually.

 ### Blockquote